AlexPikalov/cdrs/documentation/cdrs-session.md

 ## Making queries

 By default `Session` structure doesn't provide an API for making queries.
-Query functionality bacomes enabled after importing one or few of following traits:
+Query functionality becomes enabled after importing one or few of following traits:

 ```rust
 use cdrs::query::QueryExecutor;